What is etanercept?

 A separate analysis of the PRISTINE trial also confirmed improvement in sleep with etanercept and optional adjunctive topical therapy in patients with moderate to severe psoriasis.
 Sleep impairment was measured by the Medical Outcomes Study (MOS) sleep questionnaire Index II (population norm = 25.8; minimum clinically important difference = 5.1).

 Patients with moderate-to-severe psoriasis were randomized to etanercept 50 mg once weekly (once weekly/once weekly) or 50 mg twice weekly (twice weekly/once weekly) for weeks 1–12, followed by 50 mg once weekly for weeks 13–24; a broad range of topical therapies were permitted during weeks 13–24 .

 Mean baseline MOS-Sleep scores were 34.0 for both groups.
 At week 12 of treatment, MOS-Sleep scores improved to 30.8 and 30.1, and at week 24, to 28.4 and 28.2 respectively, in the once-weekly and twice-weekly groups.

 Sleep improvement was associated with improved EQ-5D utility and FACIT-Fatigue (P < 0.001).

 How is etanercept given?

-Etanercept can be give alone or if necessary, in combination with topical treatments, methotrexate, and/or phototherapy.
+Etanercept can be given alone or if necessary, in combination with topical treatments, methotrexate, and/or phototherapy.

-Etanercept injections needs to be kept cold, including when travelling.
+Etanercept injections need to be kept cold, including when travelling.
 See travel letter, which explains the need to carry the medication as hand luggage.